 Of all the regions that contained mountain ash forest, the Strzelecki Ranges were probably the hardest hit in terms of fires and land clearing for agriculture.
 Photographs of giant trees from the late 1800s show settlers dwarfed beside enormous, and usually dead, trees.
 Today, most visitors to the region will see either cleared dairy and potato farms, or plantation forest of either eucalypt or radiata pine.

 There are still tiny pockets of old growth trees remaining - most notably along the Grand Ridge Road as it passes the Gunyah Reserve.
-One of the largest of these is the Mount Fatigue Giant pictured below.
+One of the largest of these is the Mount Fatigue Giant pictured below in 1992 and about 2008.
 This tree is 19m girth at breast height, making it the widest known tree in the State.

 Dr McCavity at 15.7m girth has second largest girth of any known living tree in Victoria - its trunk has broken at 46m up but it is substantial to this point.
 It lies deep within the old growth / plantation mix in the Gunyah region in the Strzelecki ranges

 Lush fern gullies comprised of smooth tree fern, Dicksonia antarctica and the emergent and rare slender tree fern, Cyathea cunninghamii are a particular feature of the Strzelecki Ranges

 Thick scrub often hides giant trees along the Grand Ridge Road.
 This giant, 14.7m girth, is a few hundred meters off the Grand Ridge Road in the Gunyah Scenic Reserve.